 - Include captions or transcripts for all multimedia content, like videos or podcasts.

-- Make sure the background and text colors you use have a high contrast ratio.
+- Ensure the background and text colors you use have a high contrast ratio.

 - Use easy-to-read fonts (sans serif options are best).

-Optimizing for accessibility takes a little bit of extra work on your end, but it’s a great way to show your school community that you’re striving to be inclusive of everyone, regardless of ability.
-Plus, it allows you to connect with any donor who might want to give to your school programs!
+Optimizing for accessibility takes a little bit of extra work on your end.
+Still, it's a great way to show your school community that you strive to be inclusive of everyone, regardless of ability.
+Plus, it lets you connect with any donor who might want to give to your school programs!

 4. Social media integration